 The biggest tragedy of this year may be the good companies taken down by the lack of available credit.
-Unless we can meaningfully address the credit crisis in the US (and most of the rest of the world), we will soon see good, solvent companies fail because they cannot refinance good, performing loans to continue their operations.
+Unless we can meaningfully address the credit crisis in the U.S. (and most of the rest of the world), we will soon see good, solvent companies fail because they cannot refinance good, performing loans to continue their operations.
 The banking system is in disarray.
 Both the banks and their customers have responded with wave after wave of layoffs.
 But it won’t be enough to repair shattered bank balance sheets.
 With or without “mark to market” accounting, many of the biggest banks in the country are operating on equity ratios so slim that they would be considered “busted” in ordinary times.

-But what is an ordinary credit “crunch” and why is this situation different?
-Why has it become a full fledged credit “crisis”?
+But what is an ordinary credit crunch and why is this situation different?
+Why has it become a full-fledged credit crisis?

 Such a credit crunch is considered to be a manageable part of any meaningful economic trough.
 It’s not fun, but it is a necessary part of a healthy capitalist economy.
-Credit gets more expensive and marginal projects get put on hold; the free market is applying appropriate checks and balances, creative destruction, the discipline of the market, etc. Eventually, demand for credit falls and rates come down, allowing the cycle to eventually repeat.
+Credit gets more expensive and marginal projects get put on hold.
+The free market is applying appropriate checks and balances, creative destruction, the discipline of the market, etc. Eventually, demand for credit falls and rates come down, allowing the cycle to eventually repeat.

 That seems to be where we are right now.
 But why aren’t the banks lending?
 Didn’t we just inject hundreds of billions of dollars into the banking system?

 The man on the street will tell you that too many banks made too many bad loans, that the government was too lax in enforcing its rules, and that too many Wall Streeters got drunk on leverage.
 That all seems to be perfectly true.
-But what about the “Troubled Asset Relief Program” or“TARP”?
-At least $350 billion were already “injected” into US banks to prop up shaky balance sheets and get the banks to lend—with more on the way.
+But what about the Troubled Asset Relief Program, or TARP?
+At least $350 billion was already injected into U.S. banks to prop up shaky balance sheets and get the banks to lend—with more on the way.

 Spreads may be high, but credit risk appears crippling.
-Rapidly climbing default rates make lending a very tough game for a solid bank.
+Rapidly climbing default rates make lending a tough game for a solid bank.
 Weak banks simply don’t want to play.
-Credit standards have gone up, interest rates have gone up and the “price” of credit has gone up in every form.
+Credit standards have gone up, interest rates have gone up and the price of credit has gone up in every form.
 But despite seemingly huge spreads available to anyone willing to lend, good companies will still go wanting.

 The textbooks explain how the history of banking and credit is interwoven with the history of economic cycles, macroeconomic sine waves with frequencies that can span decades.
 Such expansions and contractions are nothing new.
 As far as we know, they’ve existed as long as people have participated in credit or lending anywhere.
 The milder parts of the wave (lower amplitudes) are generally called “the business cycle” and the big ones (high amplitude) are called “booms and busts.”
 The peaks and troughs have many names: highs and lows, easy credit and tight credit, optimism and pessimism, greed and fear, etc.

-But this credit crunch has broken out of the amplitude range we associate with a normal, even deep trough.
-This crisis starts with the“popping” of the biggest housing and credit bubble in history.
+This credit crunch has broken out of the amplitude range we associate with a normal, even deep trough.
+This crisis started with the popping of the biggest housing and credit bubble in history.
 America’s home prices are down by more than 21% since their peak in 2006.
-(Source: Case Schiller Housing Index) Many analysts expect another 10% drop across the country, which would bring the cumulative decline in nominal house prices close to that during the Depression.
-Worldwide losses on debt originated in America (primarily related to mortgages) is expected to exceed $1.4 trillion.
-Statistics from third quarter, 2008 showed that $760 billion had been written down by the banks, insurance companies, hedge funds and others that own the debt.
-The IMF’s “base case” is that American and European banks will shed some $10 trillion of assets, equivalent to 14.5% of their stock of bank credit in 2009.
-(Source: Economist and IMF)
+(Source: Case-Shiller housing index).
+Many analysts expect another 10% drop across the country, which would bring the cumulative decline in nominal house prices close to that during the Depression.
+Worldwide losses on debt originated in America (primarily related to mortgages) are expected to exceed $1.4 trillion.
+Statistics from 2008’s third quarter showed that $760 billion had been written down by the banks, insurance companies, hedge funds and others that own the debt.
+The IMF’s base case is that American and European banks will shed some $10 trillion of assets, equivalent to 14.5% of their stock of bank credit in 2009.
+(Source: Economist and IMF.)